digital-sound-antiques/vm2413/README.md

 Thus the all embedded voice can be modified.
 This means that we can use user-defined voice for every channels by mapping different voice to each channel.

-- By default, the extra registers are disabled.
+By default, the extra registers are disabled.
 To enable them, set the bit 7 of register 0xF0 to `1`.
-- The extra registers need 42 us (152 clocks) waiting time for each access.
-- Each voice consists of 8 registers.
-The schema is the same as the register 0x00-0x07.

 |Address|Voice|
 |:-:|:-:|